Losing status “Soy” may no longer be heart healthy.

 The FDA certainly has to be careful since soy beans are a multi-billion dollar industry, and the U.S. is the world’s leading producer [Source: USDA Soybeans and oil crops].

 The FDA knows what its up against.
-So its no wonder, they take 20 pages to list in detail their position, and cite 230 bibliographic sources!!!
+So it is no wonder, they take 20 pages to list in detail their position, and cite 230 bibliographic sources!!!

 Its conjecture, but it seems like soy health two health claims will be gone: